Recent Pat Anticancer Drug Discov

 Background: Alzheimer's Disease (AD) is a neurodegenerative disorder characterized by the progressive formation of extracellular amyloid plaques, intracellular neurofibrillary tangles, inflammation, and impaired antioxidant systems.
 Early detection and intervention are vital for managing AD effectively.

-Objective: This review scrutinizes both in-vivo and in-vitro screening models employed in Alzheimer's disease research.
+Objectives: This review scrutinizes both and screening models employed in Alzheimer's disease research.

 Background: The increasing specialization and dispersion of healthcare systems have led to a shortage of resources to address comorbidities.
 Patients with coexisting mental and physical conditions are disadvantaged, as medical providers often only focus on the patient's mental illness while neglecting their physical needs, resulting in poorer health outcomes.